jchen9314/DSCI_522_jchen9314_apchiodo/README.md

 ### Dataset
 Data source is [here](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).

-The table below shows the description of 11 physiochemical characteristics used as features to predict wine quality.
+The table below shows the description of 11 physiochemical characteristics used as numeric features to predict wine quality, which is a categorical variable.
 Descriptions provided by [UCI Machine Learning](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).

 | feature              | description                                                                                                                                                                                     |
 | :------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |